1. What are Cardiff Met halls of residence like?

 Account name: Cardiff Met Exchequer

 Please make sure that your Cardiff Met student reference number is clearly quoted as a payment reference.

 Please note that it is your responsibility to pay any bank charges deducted from the payment received into Cardiff Metropolitan University's bank account.
 In order to avoid underpayments you should arrange for the bank charges to be paid at the time of the transfer.

 Credit/debit card payment: Payment can be made via credit or debit card at the I-Zone or accommodation office on arrival.
 If you would like to pay your accommodation fees by credit or debit card before you arrive, you can contact the Finance Department on 029 2041 6083 (+4429 2041 6083) to make a payment over the telephone.

 5. Can my family stay with me in the halls of residence?

 Unfortunately, the answer is no. The rooms are all single study bedrooms and are therefore not suitable accommodation for students living with children and family members.
-However, the International Office will offer advise you how to find more appropriate privately rented accommodation.
+However, the Global Student Advisory Service will offer advise you how to find more appropriate privately rented accommodation.